-The Board mails renewal forms with instructions approximately two months before the firm's license expiration date.
+The CBA mails renewal forms with instructions approximately two months before the firm's license expiration date.
 If your renewal form is not completed, mailed, and postmarked by the license expiration date, your firm's practice rights cease until all deficiencies are corrected and the license is renewed.

 Failure to renew within five years of expiration will result in cancellation of a corporation's license.
 A cancelled license cannot be renewed, reinstated, or restored.